-Spring may be weeks away still, but if you think that going to a farmers market is only a warm-weather thing, we’re here to tell you it’s not—winter farmers markets are happening, and yes, most of them are indoors.
-What this means is that you can hit one during the week for your weekly shopping hauls or make it a family affair on the weekends (some even have entertainment).
+Spring may be weeks away still, but if you think that going to a farmers market in NJ is only a warm-weather thing, we’re here to tell you it’s not—winter farmers markets are happening, and yes, due to COVID-19, most of them are outdoors.
+In 2021, this means that you can hit one during the week for your weekly shopping hauls or make it a family affair on the weekends.
 From spots that feature meats, produce and locally made goodies like honey and chocolates, these are the best cold-weather farmers markets around the Garden State.

 featured image via West Windsor Community Farmers Market

 We want to hear from you!
 For all the best things to do with your family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox.
 We love seeing your social-distancing New Jersey adventures, too—so don’t forget to tag your photos with #NJMOM and @njmom for a chance to be featured.

 Check Out These 11 NJ Winter Farmers Markets